Hey, are you looking to know about the Basics of strength of materials?

 This can be used to-

-- Select the material which can sustain the load
+• Select the material that can sustain the load

 In general, the ability to withstand an applied load without failure or plastic deformation is known as the strength of the material.